simoncblyth/env/geant4/geometry/collada/daeview/daeview_usage.rst

     # nodes 5000:6000 corresponds to several rings of PMTs, making for a good simple test geometry
     # the view is of circles of PMTs from above/below

-* TODO: automate the tweaking
+* TODO: automate the tweaking, done at argument level, needs to be done deeper